 Landscapes and portraits are often very good subjects to use with black and white as they are abundant with texture and emotion.
 With that being said, we are going to use this beautiful Tiger portrait by Tim Archer to demonstrate a black and white edit.
 This is the original SOOC (Straight Out of Camera) version that Tim shot.

 Next up in our basic Photoshop editing workshop fantastic photography by Veronika Jurickova, who has submitted a vibrant long exposure light trail, which is ideal for showing a more creative side of photography.

 You’ll see that this is a good opportunity to learn basic editing regarding balancing, simplifying and adjusting colours in a busy scene.

-This is the original SOOC (Straight Out of Camera) version that Veronika shot and slide the bar to the left to see her edit.
+This is the original SOOC (Straight Out of Camera) version that Veronika shot.

 One of the biggest areas in photography that we see uploaded to the iPhotography student gallery is landscapes.
 They are available in abundance and offer us viewpoints of wide expanses of the world that we may not ordinarily see.
 They can be a captivating scene, if we get it right.

 In basic Photoshop editing landscapes don’t have to be a shot of an enormous mountain range or high angle images from the top of a cliff, they could be much more simplified and accessible – that’s why we’ve chosen Kari Davis’s submission to be an example for our basic editing.

 This is the original version that Kari edited.